 10. Positive Thinking

 By keeping your mind on building these positive habits, the more negative ones will start to drop away.
-Try it and see.
+Try incorporating these positive habits into your life and see the transformative changes for yourself.